Bitrate vs. Resolution for Professional Broadcasting

 A higher bitrate is often related to high video quality.
 On the flip side, a low bitrate is indicative of lower quality.

 There are two types of bitrate encoding: constant bitrate (CBR) encoding and variable bitrate (VBR) encoding.
-Each of these come with their own pros and cons.
+Each of these comes with its own pros and cons.

 1. Constant Bitrate Encoding